Moebirdie/Week-One-BootCamp/README.md

 ## Usage
 This assignment can be used as examples of SEO and accessibility improvements.

-The repo can be found at       .
-The deployed version can be found at     .
+## Updates and Refactoring items updated 4/13/2023

 ## License